PharmGKB/PharmCAT/.github/issue_template.md

 <!--
 This system is for bugs and feature requests.
-If you have general questions please contact pharmcat@pharmgkb.org -->
+If you have general questions please contact pharmcat@pharmgkb.org

+If you are providing VCF data, please make sure the data is annonymized.
+-->

 * **Do you want to request a *feature* or report a *bug*?**